Can a resilience program help teens with sickle cell feel better?

 Summary

-This study tests a program designed to help teens and young adults with sickle cell disease build resilience and cope better.
-Researchers want to see if the program is practical and helpful for participants.
-The goal is to reduce depression, anxiety, and pain interference.
+This study tests a program called PRISM that aims to help teens and young adults with sickle cell disease build resilience and cope better.
+Researchers will check if the program is easy to use and liked by participants.
+They will also see if it helps reduce depression, anxiety, and pain interference.
+The study involves 25 people aged 8 to 25 who receive care at Boston Children's Hospital.

 Disclaimer